 Java was initially introduced as the language to create standalone software.
 First, it was used to write instructions that made videocassette recorders perform particular operations.
-Java’s source code is compiled to the machine code.
+Java’s source code is compiled into the machine code.
 It is written in the file with a special title and an extension for the next identification of this file.
 The binary code is interpreted by the Java Virtual Machine.
 Simply put, it makes the software run.
 Java is used mainly to create websites and apps for Android phones.

 Java and PHP are surely different.
 Let’s compare and contrast these technologies.

 Memory safety ensures the safety of your system from security vulnerabilities and bugs.
 In these terms, Java is memory-safe.
-PHP doesn’t permit programmers to manage memory, they can never write or read into memory.
+PHP doesn’t permit programmers to manage memory; they can never write or read into memory.
 However, it’s not considered as safe as Java.

-Java checks types statically (the type like string, double, the integer is specified by programmers).
+Java checks types statically (the type as string, double, the integer is specified by programmers).
 The advantage of this approach is that any error can be detected in the early stages of the SDLC process.
 PHP is a dynamically typed language.
 Its major advantage is that the developer’s productivity is high.

 Java programming presupposes class-orientation.
 Inheritance is gained by specifying objects and classes.
 On the other hand, PHP is a prototype-based language where inheritance is gained by reusing the objects.

 This term is determined as the ability of the program’s components to be executed in a certain order.
 Java and PHP are characterized by a multi-threaded performance.
 However, Java is faster.

 The technologies under review are alike in some features.
 We have identified the key similarities between the two.